nichoth/whammy/README.md

 [Email receipts](https://stripe.com/docs/receipts)

 > Stripe can automatically send email receipts after a successful payment, or when you refund one.
 This is done by providing an email address when making the API request, using the email address of a Customer object, or updating a PaymentIntent with a customer’s email address after checkout
+> Receipts for payments created using your test API keys are not sent automatically.
+Instead, you can view or manually send a receipt using the Dashboard.

 ------------------------------
 * could get products at build time instead of on page load.
 But that doesn't work because the stock needs to be up to date.